tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 Q: How to instantiate a new object?
 --------------------------------------------------------------------------------------------------------------------

-TNManager.Create(gameObject, position, rotation);
+From a TNBehaviour-derived script:
+Instantiate("FunctionName", "prefab", persistent, <parameters>);

+Anywhere else:
+TNManager.Instantiate(channelID, "FunctionName", "prefab", persistent, <parameters>);

 --------------------------------------------------------------------------------------------------------------------
 Q: How to destroy an object?
 --------------------------------------------------------------------------------------------------------------------

-TNObject tno = GetComponent<TNObject>(); // You can skip this line if you derived your script from TNBehaviour tno.DestroySelf();
+gameObject.DestroySelf();

 --------------------------------------------------------------------------------------------------------------------
-Q: How to send a remote function call?
+Q: How to call a function on all players?
 --------------------------------------------------------------------------------------------------------------------

 TNObject tno = GetComponent<TNObject>(); // You can skip this line if you derived your script from TNBehaviour